 - There will be zero-tolerance for cheating.
 If you are caught cheating, you will get a zero for that exam.
 University disciplinary action may be pursued.
 Any inappropriate behavior will simply not be tolerated in lecture OR in the laboratory. - Cell phones must be turned off or placed on a silent mode of notification before entering the lecture hall AND laboratory.
-Yes, this means no texting!
-Wrist watches may not be worn during exams. - I am happy to write a letter of recommendation for any student that earns an "A" in my course and also demonstrates strong personal characteristics that I have been made aware of during the semester.
+Yes, this means no texting! - I am happy to write a letter of recommendation for any student that earns an "A" in my course and also demonstrates strong personal characteristics that I have been made aware of during the semester.